|

 name.
 These variables are sometimes also called

-cluster members or
+cluster fields or

 fields.